WMAPernice/PyParseBio/README.md

 ![PPB Benchmark vs CP](https://github.com/WMAPernice/PyParseBio/blob/master/PPB_Benchmark_v1.0.png)

-You can find the CellProfiler Pipeline and relevant scripts for running CellProfiler in headless mode in the PPB_benchmarks folder of this repo.
+To recapitulate these results yourself, you can find the relevant CellProfiler pipeline and scripts for running CP in headless mode in the PPB_benchmarks folder of this repo.